azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 There are scenarios when your aggregate model will need to access information from another aggregate model.
 In those cases, your aggregate model will simply use the network service to fetch the information that is needed.
-Don't try to pass one aggregate model to other.
-This is unnecessary and needlessly complicate things.

-> It is important that your caching layer is called from within the network service and not from aggregate models.
+> It is important that your caching layer is called from within the network layer and not from aggregate models.
 This will allow all aggregate models to take advantage of caching through the network layer.

+As mentioned earlier for small or even medium sized apps, you may only need a single aggregate model.
+For larger apps you can introduce new aggregate models.
+Make sure to consult with a domain expert before

+## The User Interface Layer

 ## Testing